-With a pay-per-click campaign, you can show up for the non-geo-modified terms, such as "functional medicine doctor",
+With a pay-per-click campaign, you can show up for the non-geo-modified terms, such as "direct primary care doctor",

-"hormone therapy", etc. You can also specify that you only want to show up for people within a 25-mile radius of your office, for example.
+"concierge medicine", etc. You can also specify that you only want to show up for people within a 25-mile radius of your office, for example.